 The application of Big Data, Smart Technology and Artificial Intelligence to health care is driving exciting developments and transforming the sector.
-From the resulting ability to store, manage and analyse vast amounts of patient and socio-economic data to the development of new diagnostic tools and highly personalised medicines.
-These technologies promise to advance public health and revolutionise the monitoring of access to healthcare.
-However, the impact of tech giants’ presence in this sector and the increase of public-private data sharing could potentially lead to inequalities in health care provision.
+It has considerably advanced our ability to expand surveillance of disease and death and to store, manage and analyse vast amounts of patient and socio-economic data.
+It has also facilitated the development of new diagnostic tools and personalised medicines.
+These technologies promise to advance public health and revolutionise the targeting and monitoring of access to healthcare.
+At the same time, the presence of tech giants in this sector and the increase of public-private data sharing could potentially enhance inequalities in health care provision.
 This is contrary to human rights “right to health” legislation.

 What is the right to health?

-The right to health also extends to individual freedoms, such as the freedom from discrimination and the refusal of medical treatment or research.
+The right to health also extends to individual freedoms, such as the freedom from discrimination.

 Under the terms of the legislation, governments are the primary human rights ‘duty bearers’.
 This means they have obligations to respect, protect and fulfil people’s right to health.
 Governments have a duty to ensure that health care is provided on a non-discriminatory basis, and that access to good quality care, provided in a culturally acceptable way, is continually improving.